 Required Details Legislation EPA Guideline JJ's IMS with neighbours and the local community General Regulation element in managing the response to any incident.
-Plans must include details of the mechanisms that will be used for providing early warnings and regular updates to the owners and occupiers of premises who may be affected by an incident occurring on the premises.
+Plans must include details of the mechanisms that will be used for providing early warnings and regular updates to the owners and occupiers of premises.
 Communication mechanisms can include incident notifications placed on the licensee's website or social media networks (such as Twitter or Facebook); the use of telephone calls or SMS or other messaging systems; emails to community representatives (for example, a protocol agreed to via a community consultative committee process); and letterbox drops and doorknocking of affected community members, as appropriate to the circumstances.
 Plans must also include any specific information that could be provided to the community so it can minimise the risk of harm.
 For example, this could include instructions to close windows and doors and remain inside for incidents involving emission of air pollutants, or avoiding the use of water in creeks or rivers affected, or likely to be affected, by a pollutant discharge.
 The licensee must consider the types of pollution incidents that are likely to occur at the premises.
-In determining the extent of community notification for potential air emissions, the licensee should consider aspects such as the type of pollutant reaching ground level, and possible impacts on sensitive receptors.
-As the location, geography and proximity to neighbours varies for each licenseed premises, each licensee must consider the types of pollutant incidents that are likely to occur at the premises.
+In determining the extent of community notification for potential air emissions, the licensee should consider aspects such as the type of pollutant, prevailing winds, height and magnitude of an emission, as well as the location of any on-site fallout or off-site impacts, the likelihood of the pollutant reaching ground level, and possible impacts on sensitive receptors.
+As the location, geography and proximity to neighbours varies for each licensed premises, each licensee must consider the types of pollutant incidents that are likely to occur at the premises and the extent to which those incidents may have an impact on neighbouring industrial, residential or community premises.
 Consideration must be given to notifying any sensitive premises in close proximity, such as schools, pre-schools, nursing homes and hospitals. provides: The site's emergency team members; and Surrounding neighbour contact details to enable quick notification.
 In addition, the key contact details and relevant notification procedure is included within Section 1.
 Each member of the Emergency Team for the site is aware of their responsibilities pre, during and after an emergency.
 The responsibilities are clearly defined within: EM-01 Emergency Response Team Responsibilities - Chief Warden (Attachment 16); EM-02 Emergency Response Team Responsibilities - Warden (Attachment 17); and EM-03 Emergency Response Team Responsibilities - Communications Officer.
 (Attachment 18) RA-NEL - 002 Site Emergency Identification and Analysis - (Attachment 2).
 Minimising harm to persons on the premises s 72(j) - the General Regulation Plans must include any actions or arrangements that will be in place to minimise the risk of harm to any persons who will be on the premises or who are likely to be on the premises should an incident occur.
 These can include the activation of evacuation procedures, clearly advertising muster locations to site personnel, or activating visible and/or audible warning alarms.
 Consideration should also be given to having available at short notice suitable consultants to provide expert medical, toxicology or environmental impact advice.
 Facilities Manual: Section 26 Emergency Management.
-FM-33 Emergency Action - (Attachment 4) provides: The site's emergency team members; and Contact details to enable quick notification.
+FM-33 Emergency Action - (Attachment 4). provides: The site's emergency team members; and Contact details to enable quick notification.